tiawl/sedjutsu/README.md

 A collection of cursed scripts only usable when you are stucked with GNU `sed`

+## Warning

+Do not be fooled by the above seductive sentence.
+Most of the time, even when working in a very restrictive environment, GNU `sed` is not the only friend you have and is certainly not the best choice for what you are trying to achieve.
+Among (maybe not so) many other tools already installed on the server you are working on, you can probably find `awk`, `perl`, `python` or a shell.
+Except for very specific usecases, these are options you should consider before.

 ## Why ?

-Do not be fooled by the above seductive sentence.
-Most of the time, even when working in a very restrictive environment, GNU `sed` is not the only friend you have and is certainly not the best for what you want to do with.
-To mention some of them: `awk`, `perl` or `sh` are probably already installed on the server you are working on, and except for efficiency concerns for very specific cases (this is a dubious one, because even in this category, GNU `sed` does not shine), you should consider these options before.

-The main purpose of this repository is for challenge: some standard utilities can be emutaled with GNU `sed` and are already covered into the [GNU sed documentation][1].
-But some of them are not and I am having some fun writing useless GNU `sed` scripts.
+The main purpose of this repository is the challenge: some standard utilities can be emutaled with GNU `sed` and are already covered into the [GNU sed documentation][1].
+But some of them are not and I am having fun writing useless GNU `sed` scripts.

 ## Important notes